Program Components

 PROGRAM HIGHLIGHTS

-- Three-credit summer session course
+- Three-credit summer session elective course

 - Priority registration for fall semester